 Petaluma’s Achadinha Cheese Company produces a truly superb goat milk cheese in Capricious, a rich hand-rolled, naturally-aged cheese with a rich and savory depth of flavor.

-The Pacheco’s are also careful to keep pesticides off their pastures and hormones out of their animals.
-Seasonality strongly effects the flavors found in their cheese and during the winter months an attentive taster will be able to discern the sweetness from the green clover versus the bitterness from the spent brewers grain that is more evident in the summer.
+The Pacheco’s are also careful to keep all pesticides off their pastures and hormones out of their animals.
+Seasonality strongly effects the flavors found in their cheese and during the winter months an attentive taster will be able to discern the sweetness from the green clover that the goats are eating versus the slight bitter note from the spent brewers grain more evident in the summer.